Last modified: January 19, 2025

 C: 2

 IV.
-Next smallest unvisited vertex is B. Update its neighbors:
+Pick the next smallest unvisited vertex (B with distance 3).
+Update its neighbors:

 A: 0